 Raquel's career moved through the business sector (commercial underwriter; lead computer programmer; sales and marketing) eventually taking her to an MBA at St. Thomas University.
 Her true motivation, however, has been her passion for agriculture.
 Raquel is now VP of North American Ingredients and Sunflower Products Sales and Marketing at SunOpta in Owatonna, MN, a healthy products company specializing in organic and identity preserved corn, soybeans, and sunflower.
 "I enjoy the diversity that my position brings me along with the flexibility, responsibility, and commitment to sustainability and agriculture."
 When not working, Raquel helps out on the family farm raising corn, soybeans, and 4-H livestock.
 She also has a family, a daughter studying nursing and a son who's considering attending UW-River Falls.
 Raquel doesn't hesitate to tell him it's a "wonderful university".

-Raquel has donated to agricultural scholarship funds, the College of Business and Economics Fund for Excellence and the Fund for UW-River Falls.
+Raquel has donated to agricultural scholarship funds, the College of Business and Economics Fund for Excellence and the Falcon Annual Fund.
 "It is not about the money or the recognition.
 It is about the gift you give someone, so they can experience their education in a way they otherwise couldn't without your help."

 If you were to ask Raquel whether or not you should give back, she would be happy to tell you: "It is worth it!
 A person is enhancing the lives of our youth with every donation."